Jordan-Heiman/rSPACE_Modification/example_workflow.md

 To begin a simulated population must first be created using the create replicates function.
 This function uses a series of parameters to create a spatially explicit population and then simulate perfect sampling of that population using an array of grid cells of a specified size.
+This results in creating encounter histories for each replicate for a set number of years with perfect detection probability.

 The first argument is n_runs, which represents the number of population replicates to create. for brevity of this example we create 10 replicate